StanfordSpezi/SpeziBluetooth/README.md

 `MyDeviceModel` demonstrates the capabilities of the Spezi Bluetooth module.
 This class integrates the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module to create a `MyDevice` instance injected in the SwiftUI environment to send string messages over Bluetooth and collect them in a messages array.

+> [!NOTE]
-> Tip: The type uses the Spezi dependency injection of the `Bluetooth` module, the most common usage of the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module.
+> The type uses the Spezi dependency injection of the `Bluetooth` module, the most common usage of the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module.
 [You can learn more about the Spezi dependency injection mechanisms in the Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module-dependency).

 ```swift
 import Spezi